 After earning her B.S. in elementary education from University of Wisconsin – Stevens Point, Sandy Loucks earned a Masters in Reading Education from the University of Portland (Oregon) and she has her Wisconsin State reading teaching license along with elementary grades 1-8 teaching license.
 She has completed training at Rudolf Steiner College, social inclusion training (anti-bullying work) with Kim John Payne and Teaching Sensible Science training through the Waldorf Research Institute.

-Mrs. Loucks has been teaching for over 30 years, including 18 years at Prairie Hill.
+Mrs. Loucks has taught for over 30 years, including 19 years at Prairie Hill.
 Besides teaching in public schools for 8 years and tutoring privately, she has been the learning support teacher, assisted in one of the kindergartens, and taught grades 1-8 at Prairie Hill, graduating 2 classes.

 "A central objective of Waldorf teaching is to create a sense of wonder about each subject, even math." -Todd Oppenheimer, The Atlantic